THE DEMAND FOR SKILLED WORKERS has been increasing steadily for more than a decade.

 -

-Rising demands for residential renovation and maintenance work, and sustained construction of new homes
+Rising demands for residential renovation and maintenance work and sustained new home construction

 Prince Edward Island